Technigo/project-pizza/README.md

 Replace this readme with your own information about your project.
 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.

+Our objective was to get a grasp of fundamental JavaScript concepts such as variables, conditionals, and native methods.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I watched the coding session video, and applied some of techniques from that.
+And once again I've found W3Schools a good information source.
+If I had more time, I would give the option to change the dishes (extra Parmesan, etc.).

 ## View it live